Valentino Fattore

-Valentino Fattore Scotta (born 10 August 2001) is a professional footballer who played as a right-back for Greek Super League club Aris Thessaloniki.
+Valentino Fattore Scotta (born 10 August 2001) is a professional footballer who plays as a right-back for Primera Federación side Sevilla Atlético.
 Born in Argentina, he is a youth international for Spain.

 Club career

 Born in Buenos Aires, Fattore moved to Spain at early age, and joined Sevilla FC's at the age of eight, from local side AD Nervión.
 He made his senior debut with the C-team on 16 September 2018, aged 17, by starting in a 1–2 Tercera División home loss against Córdoba CF B.

 Fattore first appeared with the reserves on 21 April 2019, coming on as a second-half substitute for Chris Ramos in a 1–2 home loss against Recreativo de Huelva.
 He was definitely promoted to the B-side ahead of the 2020–21 campaign, and renewed his contract until 2023 on 23 February 2021.

 Fattore made his first team – and La Liga – debut on 21 December 2021, replacing Lucas Ocampos late into a 1–1 home draw against FC Barcelona.

+On 2 February 2026, Fattore returned to Sevilla Atlético.